brand icon Nov202025

 Date Night

-I find winter date nights one of the easier things to dress for since a pretty dress and boots can go such a long way!
+I find winter date nights one of the easier things to dress for since a pretty dress and boots can go such a long way (here are some style options for your black boots)!
 Here are a few other ideas to help you mix it up:

-Dresses with sleeves do the trick: Long-sleeved dresses are ideal for winter date nights.
-Even if the length of the dress is short, like this cute Tuckernuck Vivianne dress, a pair of tights and boots or heels is the perfect look for an evening out.
+Long-sleeved dresses are ideal for winter date nights.
+Even if the length of the dress is short, like this cute Tuckernuck Vivianne dress, a pair of tights and booties or tall suede boots like these is the perfect look for an evening out.

 Cold-Weather Athleisure

-Like I mentioned in the introduction, the winter weather makes it hard for me to put on real clothes most days (hence the inspiration for this blog post!), and athleisure is what I wear most often.
+Winter weather makes it hard for me to want to put on real clothes most days (vs. just wearing athleisure).
 However, I’ve found a few things that help me feel polished and pulled-together, even in my comfy clothes:

-Grab fun pullovers: If I’m not in a matching set, I wear leggings with an oversized pullover.
-I have a handful of pullovers in different textures and colors which helps me change it up from time to time.
+If I’m not in a matching set, I wear leggings with an oversized pullover.
+My go-to leggings are from Amazon (and I prefer them over my Lululemon ones).
+I have a handful of pullovers in different textures and colors, which helps me change it up from time to time.
 Here’s how to style leggings for all sorts of outfits.

-Do your hair and makeup: The key to making athleisure feel like an actual outfit is to style your hair and apply makeup.
-Even on days when I don’t leave my house, I try to wear a touch of makeup and brush my hair to feel more alive.
+Pro Tip: Do your hair and makeup.
+The key to making athleisure feel like an actual outfit is to style your hair and apply makeup.
+Even on days when I don’t leave my house, I try to wear a little makeup and do something with my hair to feel more alive.
 Here’s my hair care routine, and this post has my simple makeup tutorial.

 How Do You Dress Elegantly in Cold Weather?